BHARATH-V-P/Ordinal-Regression-Analysis-of-highly-imbalanced-Wine-Quality-Dataset/README.md

 ## Usage
 1. Prepare your dataset: Place your datasets in the data/ directory.
 Ensure it is named WineQT ----------ordinal regression.csv, wine_train.csv and wine_test.csv or adjust the script accordingly.
-3. Open the Jupyter Notebook: jupyter notebook "WINE_ORDINAL_REG.ipynb" The script will:
+3. Open the Jupyter Notebook: jupyter notebook "WINE_ORDINAL_REG_final.ipynb" The script will:
    -Preprocess the raw data
    -Perform relevant EDA to compensate for the absence of minimum variabaility pretaining to certain classes and the heavy imabalance observed in the dataset.